 Healthy Eating and Dietary Guidelines

-Focus on meals that keep your digestive system moving smoothly.
+Focus on meals that keep your digestive system moving smoothly — following a proper parasite cleanse diet is key.
 Fiber-rich options like oats, lentils, and broccoli help clear waste efficiently.
 Include ingredients with natural antimicrobial properties – think minced garlic in soups or grated ginger in teas.

 Lifestyle Adjustments to Support Detoxification